A Streetcar Named Desire (1951)

 Crow: I have always depended on the kindness of cross-dressers.

-Looking up Doreen's skirt, Gordon says: "Suddenly there's God so quickly".
+Looking under Doreen's skirt, Gordon says: "Suddenly there's God so quickly".

 This episode pays homage to this movie, when Clayface yells "Stella!"